zgmartin/numerics/differentials/README.md

 Runge-Kutta:
 ------------

 A more generalized form of Heun's Method for solving differential equations.
-Many averages between multiple partitions of the tangent lines.
+Averages between multiple partitions intervals of the tangent line.

 Ballistics: